JJDOESIT/pacman/README.md

 # Features

-This project features a fully playable Pacman game, as well as a fleshed out map editor and config editor to make the experience more customizable.
+- This project features a fully playable Pacman game, as well as a fleshed out map editor and config editor to make the experience more customizable.
+   - Each ghost has two modes <b>(scatter and chase)</b>.
+While scattering, the ghosts will target a designated target tile.
+While chasing, each ghost will implement its own unique <b>AI algorithm</b> to chase Pacman.
+        - <b>Blinky:</b> Targets Pacman directly
+        - <b>Pinky:</b> Targets four tiles ahead of Pacman's current direction
+        - <b>Inky:</b> Will target Pacman directly until within an 8 tile radius, where he will go back to scatter mode
+        - <b>Clyde:</b> Targets the doubled calculated vector between Blinky and Pacman's position
 <br>
 - Using WASD, the player can move Pacman throughout the map\
    <img src="https://github.com/JJDOESIT/pacman/assets/138625553/357a207d-e6d3-4e00-b956-1b3fe970f55f" width="400">